UK wins Brexit transition deal in return for Irish vow

 The dispute with Ireland had threatened to derail May’s hopes of a formal political endorsement of the transition deal by EU leaders when they meet in Brussels on Friday.
 A weekend of intensive talks, however, has broken the deadlock — for now.

-However, her Brexit Secretary David Davis, in Brussels, has now signed up to following similar principles as negotiators resume work to find an “operational” compromise — a situation Dublin said it was happy to accept as it bound London in to not “backsliding” on pledges May had made on the issue in December.
+However, her Brexit Secretary David Davis, in Brussels, has now signed up to following similar principles as negotiators resume work to find an “operational” compromise.
+Dublin said it was happy to accept as it bound London in to not “backsliding” on pledges May had made on the issue in December..

 “We agree on the need to include legal text detailing the ‘backstop’ solution for the border,” Davis told a news conference with Barnier.
 “But it remains our intention to achieve a partnership that is so close as to not require specific measures in relation to Northern Ireland.”